kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 #### 4. Examine Portfolio Choice Theory

 This analysis uses the 2019 result of Survey of Consumer Finance (SCF) which records data on U.S. household balance sheets, pensions, income, and demographic characteristics.
+Code to reproduce the analysis is available [here](https://github.com/kshao19/Money_and_Banking_Analysis/blob/main/Code/Portfolio%20Choice%20Theory).

 Portfolio Choice Theory assumes that as wealth increases, investors have more resources to purchase assets, therefore, their demand for money increases.
 In addition, the more income household have, Portfolio Choice Theory assumes that their ability to hold a variaty of assets increases, including their ability to hold money, given a cateris paribus assumption to accumulate wealth.
 The left chart shows the relationship between asset and avergae liquid holding by income decile groups.
 The right chart shows the relationship between income and avergae liquid holding by asset decile groups.